Mary Williamson Harriman: Later life and philanthropy

 This was to be the start of a life dedicated to philanthropy.
 Monies were contributed to The Boys' Club of New York that E.H. loved and supported, to the American Red Cross, to John Muir to help save the Yosemite Valley and to Yale University for an endowed chair of Forestry.
 She also supported a number of artists, including especially sculptor Malvina Hoffman, whose bust of Harriman is still on display in Arden House.

 In her married years Harriman was a strong, silent, and supportive wife.
 After her husband's death, she became a leader in American philanthropy, donating her personal and private resources to improve the world around her.
-But many today would regard it as a serious blot on her reputation that she heavily funded the Eugenics Record Office.
+As part of this philanthropy, she gave over a half-million dollars to the Eugenics Record Office, an organisation which promoted racist, unethical and discriminatory policies such as forced sterilisation of racially or medically "inferior" people, upon the encouragement of her friend David Starr Jordan.
 In 1913, she created the E. H. Harriman Award in her late husband's honor to recognize outstanding achievements in railway safety; the award is still presented on an annual basis today.